The most unreliable cars based on consumer reports data

 3. Ford F‑150 Lightning (28/100)

-America’s best-selling pickup has entered the electric era with a model that combines strong performance with innovative technology.
-Early owners, however, reported problems ranging from charging communication glitches to unexpected system alerts and inconsistent build quality.
-In response, Ford has rolled out service programs and software updates aimed at resolving these concerns.
+Early owners reported problems ranging from charging communication glitches to unexpected system alerts and inconsistent build quality.
+In response, Ford has rolled out service programs and software updates to address these concerns.

 4. Jeep Wrangler (27/100)